Bawn-01/The-worst-database-ever/DataBase/Files/Modifications/README.txt

 Python and javascript files go in this folder.
-For explanation: Python is for input, and javascript is for managing files.
+For explanation: Python is for input, and javascript is for managing files but so is python.

 When you have added your file(s) proceed to the Database.bat file and if its python: